What to do when your dog is afraid of fireworks

 You can use traditional puppy potty pads or invest in a grass pad, which may make your dog feel more comfortable.
 Check out our guide to grass pads here.

-Make it easier for your dog to ignore fireworks
+Make it easier for your dog to ignore firework sounds

 After you’ve made sure your dog can’t escape, your next move should be to leave your TV on or play some music throughout the evening.
 The idea is to muffle the noise from fireworks; if your house is full of noises your dog is used to, the noise from fireworks may be muffled enough to become general background noise.
+I have also had success using a white noise machine for distraction.
 At the very least, muffling the noise will help make it seem less extreme, meaning a less anxious dog.

 Fortunately for Buster, my chihuahua, leaving music on at a decent volume has always been enough to keep him calm.
 He can still hear the fireworks – we live fairly close to quite a few major displays – but they’re muffled enough that he can just curl up and fall asleep.